matiyev/soc-lab/README.md

 The other reason we are ingesting Sysmon logs is that the built-in Sigma rules we previously enabled largely depend on Sysmon logs as that is what most of them were written for.

-*Pro Tip*: Now would be a good time to Snapshot your Windows VM.
+Now would be a good time to Snapshot your Windows VM.
 <br>
 </details>